We hear it all the time:

 “I don’t have time to spend all day in the kitchen making my own food.”

-I get it.
-Not all that long ago, 4 years to be exact, “cooking” in my world used to mean swinging by the Whole Foods’ salad bar.
-Frankly, I didn’t think I had the time to cook for myself, nor did I really want to put forth what seemed in my head to be so much effort.
+I get it!
+Not all that long ago (10 years to be exact) “cooking” in my world used to mean swinging by the Whole Foods’ salad bar.
+Frankly, I didn’t think I had the time to cook for myself.
+I thought cooking had to take a lot of time and effort.

-The Conscious Cleanse aims to get you back to basics, to re-set the frazzled clock to a slower and healthier pace.
-This, of course, includes getting you back into the kitchen.
+The Conscious Cleanse aims to get you back to basics and reset the frazzled clock to a slower, healthier pace.
+And of course this includes getting you back into the kitchen.

 Cooking real food takes real time but it doesn’t have to become your full-time job!